 My U-Bolts Order

-My order was pretty simple.
-I need 1/2″ U-Bolts, to go over a 2.5″ square steel tube – allowing a little clearance.
-With the fastening, the bolts need a 5″ Leg length.
-Sounds easy enough, but I dare you to find a 2.75″ inside diameter, 1/2″ anything at a hardware store.
+My first order was pretty simple.
+I need 1/2″ U-Bolts, to go over a 2.5″ square steel tube – allowing a little clearance side to side.
+For fastening, the bolts need a 3″ Leg length.
+Sounds easy enough, but I dare you to find a 2.75″ inside measure, 1/2″ anything at a hardware store.
 That is not going to happen.
+Especially in a U-Bolt with a higher strength material.

-Last time I needed big U-Bolts, I sweet talked the guy at the local semi-truck suspension place into making me 3.
-He was good, but ordering these custom-ish bolts online is a whole lot easier.
+Last time I needed big-ish U-Bolts, I sweet talked the guy at the local semi-truck suspension place into making me 3.
+He was good, but ordering these custom-ish bolts online is a whole lot easier – and faster, and cheaper.

 Perhaps they should become a sponsor?
-Well, honestly, U-Bolts have been enough of a pain for me in the past that I am just happy to share this good news with all of you.
-Maybe I’m late to this party, or maybe you need this source too.
+Well, honestly, U-Bolts have been enough of a pain for me in the past that I am just happy to share this good news with all of you. – Perhaps I am late to this party, and you already know.
+Or maybe you need this source too?
 Whatever.
-I am pretty happy about it.
+Right now I am pretty happy to find it.

 At Mechanical Elements, we love fellow fabricators and DIYers.
-You are the motivation for all the things we write about.
+You are the motivation for the things we write about, and the sources we share.
+Hopefully you will also find this resource useful.
+Let us know.
+Thanks.

 Other Articles About Bolts

-If you are new to Mechanical Elements, we have a few other articles about bolts too.
-This post is in a little more personal tone than most, but it seems appropriate for the subject.
+If you are new to the Mechanical Elements website, we have a few other articles about bolts too.
+This post is a little more personal tone than most, but it seems appropriate for the subject. — By the way, please let me know in the comments if you like this kind of personal use article.
+I would appreciate knowing.
+Thank you.

-For more good reading, start with our Bolts 101 article for good general info, then go to the follow up article (call it page 2) for how to go about selecting bolts for your project.
+For more good reading, start with our Bolts 101 article for good general information, then go to the follow-on article (call it page 2) for how to go about selecting bolts for your next project.

 Good Luck With Your Projects !!
-We hope this new U-Bolt source can help you too.
+We hope this new U-Bolt resource can also help you along the way.

 Comments